krmehe-uporto/wallfollower_ws/README.md

 - a bigger "Ç" with thick walls
 - a bigger but thin "Ç" shape

 The robot after having reached the endpoint, waits for 2 seconds, then respawns to a random location around the center of the map.
+Every time the robot restarts it starts to save its coordinates to a .CSV file with a timestamp as the title and measures the runtime wich is added at the end of the file.